ihuston/python-cf-examples/README.md

 The slides are available [on Speakerdeck](https://speakerdeck.com/ihuston/pydata-london-2015-getting-started-with-cloud-foundry-for-data-science).

+A [shorter version of these notes](./helper-notes.md), which can be used by assistants in the tutorial is also provided.

 ### Getting Started

 If you do not have an account on a Cloud Foundry installation you can